mbridak/not1mm/README.md

 Fully working.

-The current state is "**ALPHA**".
+The current state is "**BETA**".
 I've used it for CQ WPX SSB and JIDX CW, and was able to work contacts and submit a cabrillo at the end.
 I'll add contests as/if I work them.

 ## What it probably never will be

 Feature complete.
 I'm only one guy, and I'm not what you'd consider to be a contester.
 So new contests will be sparse.

 ![main screen](https://github.com/mbridak/not1mm/raw/master/pic/main.png)

+## List of should be working contests

+- General Logging
+- CQ WPX CW
+- CQ WPX SSB
+- CQ World Wide CW
+- CQ World Wide SSB
+- Japan International DX CW
+- Japan International DX SSB

 ## Changes of note